masud99r/masudur-academic/content/publication/SARTRES-AECAI-TCIV-2020/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Mythra Varun Balakuntala Srinivasa Mur
+- Mythra V. B. S. Mur
 - Mridul Agarwal
 - Upinder Kaur
-- Vishnunandan Lakshmi Venkatesh
+- Vishnunandan L. Venkatesh
 - Glebys Gonzalez
 - Natalia Sanchez Tamayo
 - Yexiang Xue